-Eric Knellinger is President and CEO of US Federal Contractor Registration, Inc., the world’s largest and most respected third-party government registration firm.
+Eric Knellinger is President of US Federal Contractor Registration, Inc., the world’s largest and most respected third-party government registration firm.
 With more than 30 years of government acquisition, advertising, marketing, sales, and business development experience, Eric has helped secure federal contracts for Google Services, Hilton Hotels, McGraw Hill, Inc., Raytheon, and more.

 The U.S. Small Business Administration requires that federal agencies set aside 23 percent of all federal contracts for small businesses.
 In 2010, the SBA hadn’t actually hit this goal, and recognizing that small businesses didn’t have the tools they needed to compete in the federal arena, Eric opened US Federal Contractor Registration to help small businesses succeed as government contractors.
 As the company’s client base grew, so did its office staff, which today includes nearly 50 federal contracting experts.
 And, most importantly, the SBA began to hit their small business contracting goals, as the number of small businesses with complete and accurate registrations grew.
 In 2016, the SBA reported that 25.75 percent of all federal contracts were awarded to small businesses.

 Some of US Federal Contractor Registration’s clients include:

 By presenting real government registration solutions and proven federal marketing strategies to small businesses, Eric has given small businesses more then a fighting chance in the world of government contracting.
 Now, procurement officers across the country contact US Federal Contractor Registration to find information on Eric Knellinger’s Verified Vendors.